Certified Nursing Assistant Programs in New Hampshire: Finding the Right Program for You

 Embarking on the journey to become a CNA in New Hampshire is both thrilling and achievable.
 The state requires you to complete at least 75 hours of training, pass an exciting two-part exam consisting of 70 written questions and a clinical component, and hold a high school diploma or GED.
 Once you’ve conquered these milestones, you’ll be well on your way to becoming a Licensed Nursing Assistant (LNA), the title for CNAs in New Hampshire.

-State-approved CNA or LNA training programs offer an incredible opportunity to learn both in the classroom and in the field through clinical training.
+State-approved CNA or LNA training programs offer an incredible opportunity to learn both in the classroom and the field through clinical training.
 These programs are designed to equip you with the essential skills and knowledge needed for success as a nursing assistant.
 For military nurses, nursing students, and foreign nurses, there’s even the possibility to apply for exemption from the program by submitting the necessary documents to the Board of Nursing, granting access to the nurse aide registry.

 Financial Aspects of CNA Programs in New Hampshire

 Investing in your future as a CNA in New Hampshire is certainly worth it and comes with manageable financial aspects.
 The cost of CNA training typically ranges from $900 to $1,200, while LNA programs at state-approved institutions can cost between $1,400 and $1,700.
-Additionally, there are many locations offering paid LNA training in New Hampshire to help kickstart your career.
+Additionally, many locations are offering paid LNA training in New Hampshire to help kickstart your career.

 To become certified, you will need to take the LNA exam, which costs about $105 (or $120 if you choose the oral exam).
 Financial aid options may also be available to help alleviate some of the expenses associated with CNA programs.
-By considering tuition costs, financial aid options, and testing fees, you can make an informed decision when selecting the right program for you.

 Top Certified Nursing Assistant Programs in New Hampshire